Orlando International Airport: Terminals A & B

 Airsides 1 and 3 are located on the west side of the terminal building with a shared security checkpoint in the west atrium.
 Airsides 2 and 4 are located on the east side with a shared security checkpoint in the east atrium.

 The west half of Terminals A and B, along with gates 1-59 (present-day Airsides 1 and 3) opened in 1981.
 The terminal was expanded with the east half in the late 1980s with present-day Airside 4 opening in 1990.
 Airside 2 opened in 2000.

-Airlines operating from Terminal A are Air Transat, Avelo, Frontier Airlines, Southwest Airlines, Spirit Airlines and Virgin Atlantic, meaning their check-in counters are located in this terminal, however some flights may arrive at terminal B.
+Airlines operating from Terminal A are Avelo, Frontier Airlines, and Southwest Airlines, meaning their check-in counters are located in this terminal, however some flights may arrive at terminal B.

-The airlines which operated from Terminal B are Air Canada, Air Canada Rouge, Alaska Airlines, Allegiant, American Airlines, Bahamasair, BermudAir, Breeze, Delta, Flair Airlines, Latam Airlines, Sun Country Airlines, United Airlines, Viva, Volaris, Volaris Costa Rica and WestJet.
+Airlines that operate from Terminal B include Air Canada, Air Canada Rouge, Alaska Airlines, Allegiant, American Airlines, Bahamasair, BermudAir, Breeze, Delta, Flair Airlines, LATAM Airlines, Sun Country Airlines, United Airlines, Viva, Volaris, Volaris Costa Rica and WestJet.

 Terminal C

-Terminal C, also known as the South Terminal Complex, contains gates 230–245.
-Terminal C accommodates all other international flights by non-US airlines and as well all jetBlue flights.
+Terminal C, also known as the South Terminal Complex, contains gates 230–254.
+Terminal C accommodates all other international flights by non-US airlines and as well all JetBlue flights.
 The terminal is connected to the Intermodal Terminal by an elevated enclosed walkway and a shared parking garage.
 Terminal C is connected to the Terminal A & B complex by Terminal Link, an automated people mover at the Intermodal Terminal.